robmar270/robmar270/README.md

-## Hi there, Welcome to my GitHub 👋
+## Hi there👋

-Hello, I'm Robin. a Data Analyst/Data Engineer who has a passio of in turning raw data into actionable insights.
-My focus is on data analysis, dashboard development, and query optimization to help businesses make data-driven decisions.
+I'm Robin, a Data Analyst/Data Engineer passionate about turning raw data into actionable insights.
+I specialize in data analysis, dashboard development, and query optimization to help businesses make data-driven decisions.

 ### 🌟 About Me <br />
-🔍 Skilled in SQL for data querying, analysis, and database design. <br />
+-Skilled in SQL for data querying, analysis, and database design. <br />
-📊 Proficient in creating visually engaging dashboards using Tableau and Looker Studio. <br />
+Dashboard: Proficient in creating visually engaging dashboards using Tableau and Looker Studio. <br />
-📈 Experienced in data modeling, generating reports, and performing ad-hoc analysis with Google Spreadsheets and Excel. <br />
+-Experienced in data modeling, generating reports, and performing ad-hoc analysis with Google Spreadsheets and Excel. <br />

 ### 📚 Projects<br />
 Take a look at my [portfolio](https://github.com/robmar270/Portfolio_Robin.Martin) where I bring data to life through:<br />